 There is no doubt about it: I loved using my Moby Wrap when my son was an infant.
 Now that he’s a toddler, I handed my Moby over to my sister-in-law to use with her baby girl.
 And what do you know?
 She loves it too!
 But now that we’re expecting baby #2 soon, I was feeling a little anxious to get my Moby back, clean, and ready for use.
 The only problem is my sister-in-law is still using it on a regular basis with her 9 month old, plus she is expecting another baby as well, so I really don’t want to take it back from her.

-The Moby Wrap is made of 100% cotton, while the Sleepy Wrap is 95% cotton with 5% Lycra, giving it more stretch and “bounce-back” ability than the Moby.
-I contacted Sleepy Wrap to see what they said about what sets them apart from Moby.
+The Moby Wrap is made of 100% cotton, while the Boba Wrap is 95% cotton with 5% Lycra, giving it more stretch and “bounce-back” ability than the Moby.
+I contacted Boba Wrap to see what they said about what sets them apart from Moby.
 They quickly replied with the following:

 “The fabric is the main difference.
 This affects two things, how you wrap it and how you wear it.
 The fabric is a blend of cotton/spandex which allows some stretch.
 No need to leave room for your baby as the spandex will do that for you.
 Just tie it nice and snug and go about your day.
 No need to retie or adjust, even after nursing.”

-One advantage the Moby Wrap fabric has over the Sleepy Wrap is the fact that it will likely be a little bit cooler in the summer months.
-Since the Moby is 100% cotton, it has the advantage of being a little more breathable than the Sleepy Wrap which contains spandex.
+One advantage the Moby Wrap fabric has over the Boba Wrap is the fact that it will likely be a little bit cooler in the summer months.
+Since the Moby is 100% cotton, it has the advantage of being a little more breathable than the Boba Wrap which contains spandex.

-Both Moby and Sleepy Wraps come in a wide variety of appealing colors and retail for $39.95.
+Both Moby and Boba Wraps come in a wide variety of appealing colors and retail for approximately $39.95.
 There are also organic fabric options offered by each company at a higher price point.

-Do you (or would you) prefer the Moby Wrap or Sleepy Wrap?
+Do you (or would you) prefer the Moby Wrap or Boba Wrap?

 Some of the links in the post above may be “affiliate links.”
 This means if you click on the link and purchase the item, I will receive an affiliate commission.
 Regardless, I only recommend products or services I use personally and believe will add value to my readers.